 - The purple Power Stone, aka the Orb: Once wielded by the Guardians of the Galaxy, it's given to the Nova Corps for protection on Nova.
 This stone unleashes enough power to kill a planet with one touch and can cause mere mortals to implode if they hold it with their bare hands.

 - The red Reality Stone, aka the Aether: It appears in Thor: The Dark World with the power to merge all realities together (or, conceivably, tear them apart).
 A man known as The Collector (Benicio del Toro) is last seen storing the stone in Knowhere, though we haven't seen it since.

-Why Do the Stones Matter in Avengers: Infinity War?
+Why Do the Stones Matter in Endgame?